sevenam/sevenam.github.io/content/page/about/index.md

             icon: user
 ---

-I mostly go by JB as my real name doesn't work too well internationally. \
+I mostly go by JB as my real name is long and doesn't work too well internationally. \
 I live in Norway and currently write code for the company Cegal. \
 I mostly work in the .NET space but also spice it up with some javascript/typescript/python and stuff. \
 For many years I've been writing private notes for my own use, but it's time to share them online. \